A place of outstanding natural beauty with bucket loads of attractions, Yorkshire has everything you need for a

 An art gallery in the heart of the countryside

 There’s so much to see at Yorkshire Sculpture Park, you can lose a whole day exploring it.
 Spread across 50 acres of the Bretton Estate, you’ll be able to take in stunning art installations in a beautiful countryside setting.

 There are three different trails for you to follow which will show off the different sculptures around the park.
 You can see permanent displays from iconic Yorkshire sculptors Barbara Hepworth and Henry Moore, alongside temporary works from the likes of Ai Weiwei, Zak Ové and Simon Armitage.
 But there’s more to Yorkshire Sculpture Park than art – if you’re there as the sun sets, head to James Turrell’s Deer Shelter Skyscape to watch it through an aperture in the ceiling.
 Top tip – take a picnic with you and enjoy a bite to eat surrounded by art.

 A restored cloth hall where you can shop, eat and drink

 The Piece Hall in Halifax is a must-visit this summer.
 The Grade I listed building is a stunning architectural wonder and a former cloth hall dating back to 1779, with the iconic courtyard at its centre.
 Its £19 million restoration has given it new life and there’s so much going on that you can spend all day exploring its shops, galleries and eateries.

 Take a tour of the site with one of their heritage guides, which will see you learning about its history and local importance, before popping into The Yorkshire Gallery, a new exhibition and art space.
 Want to pick up a few gems?
 Explore the array of independent shops, covering everything from vintage fashion to records, jewellery and homeware.
 After you’ve shopped, get a bite to eat at The Deli Cafe or the Elder Restaurant, or toast your day before your trip home with a drink at Gin Lane.
-Oh, and don’t miss Chow Down, the new street food market coming to Piece Hall this summer.
+Oh, and don’t miss Chow Down, the ever-popular street food market at Piece Hall this summer.

 A cathedral, a few drinks and a day at the races